robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 ***
 ***

 The data about the cadet pulled in from the registration data is displayed.
 The date of birth will default to 1st January 1970 if this information is missing from the registration data (which is usual for racing events).
-The membership status will show as 'unconfirmed member'.
+The membership status will show as `Unconfirmed member`.
 You will then see some warnings about the cadet: if the name shown appears too short, the date of birth does not look correct (i.e. the sailor is of cadet age)

 Finally, you will see some option buttons.

 ## If this is not a new cadet

 You will probably see a warning saying that the Cadet is very similar to an existing cadet.
 At the bottom of the page you will see buttons with existing cadet(s) on them.
 Click to choose the cadet you want.
-If you can't see the cadet you want, click on 'See all cadets'.
-You can also go back to just seeing the most similar cadets by clicking 'See similar cadets only'.
+If you can't see the cadet you want, click on `See all cadets`.
+You can also go back to just seeing the most similar cadets by clicking `See similar cadets only`'.

 ## If this is actually a new cadet